-This statement sets out the actions that Guide Dogs is taking to ensure the organisation complies with the provisions of the Modern Slavery Act 2015 ("the Act").
-This statement relates to actions and activities during 2019.
+This statement sets out the actions that Guide Dogs is taking to ensure the organisation complies with the provisions of the Modern Slavery Act 2015 during 2021.

 Guide Dogs is a registered charity in England, Wales and Scotland.
 The organisation provides mobility and freedom to blind and partially sighted people, and campaigns for the rights of people with visual impairment.

 Our suppliers must sign up to our terms and conditions, which requires, amongst other non-negotiable factors, that:

 - They must encourage freely chosen employment; forced, bonded or indentured labour is prohibited.

 - They must not engage in child labour; no person shall be employed younger than the minimum age permitted by the laws of the country where the person is employed.